Police crack down on protests as longtime Belarus leader set for landslide election win

-MINSK (Reuters) - Belarus police cracked down on protests that erupted as veteran President Alexander Lukashenko was set to claim another landslide election victory on Sunday in the face of the biggest challenge in years to his grip on power.
+MINSK (Reuters) - Belarus police fired stun grenades and began detentions in a crackdown on protests that erupted as President Alexander Lukashenko was set to claim another election win on Sunday in the face of the biggest challenge in years to his grip on power.

+Thousands of people took to the streets of Minsk while protesters clapped, shouted “victory” and honked their car horns in solidarity with the opposition.

 A former Soviet collective farm manager, the authoritarian Lukashenko has ruled the country since 1994 but has battled a wave of anger over his handling of the COVID-19 pandemic, the economy and his human rights record.